The NADA Protocol is named after the National Acupuncture Detoxification Association

 If you are curious to learn about the history and current clinical applications of auricular acupuncture, read more here.

 This combination of convenience and effectiveness has contributed to the NADA Protocol becoming internationally recognized for its utility in other situations besides addiction recovery support.
-Because it is possible to treat many people in a community setting using the Protocol, its use has become widespread as an effective front-line treatment for first responders and people in communities hit by natural disasters and other traumatizing events.
-For example, in the aftermath of 9/11, St. Vincent’s Hospital in Manhattan used the NADA protocol to alleviate insomnia and post-traumatic stress disorder (PTSD) affecting emergency relief workers.
-The NADA Protocol was offered 24 hours a day at Ground Zero for months.
+It has become widely used as an effective front-line treatment for first responders and people in communities hit by natural disasters and other traumatizing events.
+For example, for months in the aftermath of 9/11, the Protocol was offered 24 hours a day at Ground Zero.
+St. Vincent’s Hospital in Manhattan offered it to help alleviate insomnia and post-traumatic stress disorder (PTSD) affecting emergency relief workers.

 - The Autonomic Point, also know as Sympathetic Nervous System Point – Calms the nervous system; helps with overall relaxation